 For parents and caregivers, choose words carefully when giving criticism or feedback.
 Try to focus more on the child’s strengths than their weaknesses.

 Asking a child with ADHD and RSD why they didn’t complete a task or do something a certain way is often fruitless.
 Instead, it helps to ask specific, relevant questions like “did you get stuck on this step?”

 Children need to know that it’s normal and perfectly okay for them to make mistakes.

 They need to know that it’s not the end of the world if they receive constructive criticism or don’t do something correctly the first time and that they can try again and improve.

 This is known as a growth mindset.

-A great method of validating emotions is through a method known as emotion coaching.
-This is a strategy used in Emotion Focused Family Therapy (EFFT) and you can learn how to use emotion coaching here.
+An excellent method of validating emotions is through a technique known as emotion coaching.
+This is a strategy used in Emotion-Focused Family Therapy (EFFT), and you can learn how to use emotion coaching here.